Gwen-Bradbury/MS3/README.md

 - As a user, I want to be able to add walks, edit them and delete those walks easily.

+- As a user, I want confirmation before deleting something.

 - As a user, I want to find what I'm looking for quickly and easily.

 - As a user, I want to know how the app works and have easy to follow instructions.